word_append

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (append) and the resource (Word document), distinguishing it from siblings like word_create and word_read.
-However, it could specify what type of content is appended or which document is targeted.
+The description clearly states the action (append) and resource (Word document), distinguishing it from siblings like word_create and word_read.
+However, it does not specify how the target document is identified, which is a gap.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.